 SLT won the pitch for the design of this online inventory.
 A first version of the website went online in late 2012.

 Almost ten years later the Swiss state changed its web framework and its content management system.
-SLT was approached to propose an overhaul of the design, thus to cater for the new web framework and to reflect the changes in web design and of the user’s expectations since the launch of the first version.
-Until to date only (minor) parts of our proposal have been implemented.
+I was approached to propose an adaption of the design.
+Until to date only minor parts of our proposal – shown here – have been implemented.

 The 2012 version